suenalaba/Accident-Severity-Prediction/Datasets Raw/readme.md

 UK Government – Department of Transport Road Safety Data: https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data <br>
 Ensure version used is the same to achieve the same results. <br>

+Here are the datasets and version with a click to download link for easy access <br>

 | Dataset Name        | Version           | Click to download Link  |
 | ------------- |:-------------:| -----:|